LeandroCaniglia/Writings/Hybrid Compilation.md

 	poolDictionaries: ''
 ```

-The `smalltalk` ivar is initialized to the Smalltalk compiler, and `foreign` with the compiler (or parser) associated to the method's pragma.
+The `smalltalk` ivar is initialized to the Smalltalk compiler, and `foreign` to the parser (or compiler) associated to the method's pragma.
 When the `source` is set, the `smalltalk` compiler is used to read the pragma (`'json'` in our example).
 At this point the `Registry` (see **Story 3**) will provide us with the `foreign` parser.
 If there is no pragma or there is one which is not in the `Registry`, the compilation is entirely on `smalltalk`.
 The `method` ivar will hold the compilation result.

 Task 3: Hybrid method
 --

-Once an instance of `HybridCompiler` has been initialized.
-It is time to compile the method.
+Once an instance of `HybridCompiler` has been initialized, it is time to compile the method.
 For now we will assume that there are no arguments (_unary_ case).
 ```
 HybriCompiler >> compile
   | cm |